While there’s no universal time for posting on LinkedIn, there are a couple of ways to guide you in the right direction:

-Learning where your audience is located (and what time zone they are in) is one of the first ways you can find your personal best time to post on LinkedIn.
+Learning where your audience is located (and what time zone they're in!) is one of the best ways to find your personal best time to post on LinkedIn.

-You can find this out by looking at your LinkedIn Analytics.
+You can find this by looking at your LinkedIn Analytics.

-Both of these dashboards are equally important for finding your best time to post -- they’ll help you land on a sweet spot for both your followers and visitors.
+Both dashboards are equally important for finding your best time to post — they’ll help you land a sweet spot for both your followers and visitors.

-For example, are there certain days of the week where you’re seeing major spikes in traffic?
-Are there a few locations where the majority of you followers and visitors live?
+When deciding on your prime posting times, think: are there certain days of the week with major spikes in traffic?
+Are there a few locations where the majority of your followers and visitors live?
 If so, is there an obvious time zone overlap?

-For example, if you’re a New York-based brand and looking to reach LinkedIn users on the East Coast, you’ll want to focus on posting during EST working hours, between 8AM and 6PM.
+For example, if you’re a New York-based brand or creator and want to reach LinkedIn users on the East Coast, you can post during EST working hours, between 8AM and 6PM.

 #2: Experiment with Posting Times and Measure Your Progress

 If you want to experiment with posting times yourself, you can create a spreadsheet to track how much engagement you receive when you post at different times, on different days.